 Decompression aids in joint lubrication by altering the pressure and suction forces within the joint, helping to stimulate the synovial fluid that nourishes the cartilage and enhances shock absorption.

 Mobilization and gentle loading of ligaments can help to increase the collagen content of the tissue, which results in increased ligament strength.
 Strong ligaments and muscles are vital for proper joint support, and help to protect against injury.
 Even the Army has utilized Teeter EZ-Up Gravity Boots to mitigate joint fatigue injuries.
 Just as you brush your teeth every day to maintain your dental health, you should attend to the health of your spine with a healthy routine.
 There is no miracle for back pain; pills to cover up pain do not address the issue, and surgery is a last resort option.
 Teeter is an affordable, natural, and easy to use piece of equipment that is backed by medical studies and endorsed by millions of people just like you.

 Tight muscles or stiff joints can also cause imbalances, which can result in improper body mechanics and an increased likelihood of injury.
 Using a Teeter provides a natural stretch that gently elongates muscles and decompresses joints, enhancing muscle efficiency, and improving mobility and flexibility.

 Muscles adapt to bad posture.
-For example, with slouching shoulders the muscles in the chest shorten and those in the back lengthen.
-At some point is becomes to feels strange to stand properly.
+For example, with slouching shoulders, the muscles in the chest shorten and those in the back lengthen.
+At some point, it becomes to feels strange to stand properly.
 Inversion helps realign the spine and stretch the shortened muscles, many users report that they stand ‘taller’ and straighter after just a short inversion session.
-With continued use of the Teeter you may experience permanent improved posture.
+With continued use of the Teeter, you may experience permanently improved posture.